Meet Your UPPAA Board

 Buege has eight books with his name on the spine.
 His novels come in a variety of genres including Cold Turkey (regional humor), Super Mensa (techno-thriller), and Miracle in Cade County (love story/mystery).
 Currently his best-selling novels are his Native American Series, which takes place 100 years B.C.
 (Before Columbus).
 They include Chogan and the Gray Wolf, Chogan and the White Feather, and Chogan and the Sioux Warier.
 Buege has been treasurer of UPPAA since 2015 and enjoys counting other people’s money.

 MEMBERSHIP SECRETARY: Brandy Thomas is a freelance editor who lives and works in Marquette, MI.
+Brandy was Recording Secretary from 2015-2016 and has been Membership Chair since 2016.
 She edits across the publishing spectrum but specializes in adult science fiction and fantasy as well as children’s books.
 In addition to editing the written word, she is also an audiobook narrator and editor.
 For more information about Brandy please visit www.ThomasEditing.com.

-NEWSLETTER EDITOR: Deborah K. Frontiera grew up in Michigan’s Upper Peninsula.
+CHAIR OF PUBLICATIONS: Deborah K. Frontiera grew up in Michigan’s Upper Peninsula.
 From 1985 through 2008, she taught in Houston public schools, followed by several years teaching in Houston’s Writers In The Schools program.
-A “migratory creature”, she spends spring, summer, and fall in her beloved U.P. and the dead of winter in Houston, Texas, with her daughters and grandchildren.
+A migratory creature, she spends spring, summer, and fall in her beloved U.P. and the dead of winter in Houston, Texas, with her daughters and grandchildren.
 Four of her books have been honor or award winners.
 She has published fiction, nonfiction, poetry, and children’s books.
 She edits the newsletter for the Upper Peninsula Publishers and Authors Association.
-For details about her many books and accomplishments, visit her web site: www.authorsden.com/
+For details about her many books and accomplishments, visit her website: www.authorsden.com/deborahkfrontiera

 To learn more about Mikel B. Classen and to see more of his work, go to his website at www.mikelclassen.com.